formicalab/AFDUtilities/README.md

 ```

 ## Notes
-- The script only processes Azure Front Door (classic) resources, not Standard/Premium Front Door.
+- The script only processes Azure Front Door / CDN (classic) resources, not Standard/Premium Front Door.
 - Make sure you have the necessary permissions and modules installed before running the script.

 ## Authors